temporalio/documentation/docs/application-development-guide.md

 The `@workflow.query` decorator defines a method as a Query.
 Queries can be asynchronous or synchronous methods and can be inherited; however, if a method is overridden, the override must also be decorated.
 Queries should return a value.

 You can have a name parameter to customize the Queries' name, otherwise it defaults to the unqualified method name.
-You can use `@workflow.Query(dynamic=True)`, which means all other unhandled Queries' fall through to this.
+You can use `@workflow.query(dynamic=True)`, which means all other unhandled Queries' fall through to this.

 If `dynamic=True` is applied to your Queries' decorator, you can't have a `name` argument.
 Your method parameters must be `self`, a string Query name, and a `*args` variable argument parameter.